T-Mobile Park: Retractable roof

+The roof covers approximately 9 acre and weighs 22 e6lb.
+It moves with 128 wheels that move along rails on the north and south side of the ballpark.
+The top of the roof is 269 ft above field level, while the bottom is 217 ft high.
+The roof takes 10 to 20 minutes to open and is moved 300 to 500 times per year, mostly to manage the stadium's grass.
+The Mariners play an average of 17 to 18 games per season with the roof closed, the least among MLB ballparks with retractable roofs.
+From 1999 to 2020, the roof had been used for 367 games—22 percent of those played at the stadium—with a maximum of 25 games during the 2010 season.
+The Mariners had a 692–632 record in games with the roof open, 116–109 with it closed, and 76–66 in games where the roof moves.

 Scoreboards

 T-Mobile Park features a manual scoreboard, the second-largest HD video display scoreboard in MLB, a color LED out-of-town scoreboard, and LED ribbon boards along the terraces.
 The main scoreboard, which replaced the original monochrome scoreboard and separate video screen above the center field bleachers before the 2013 season, is more than 11000 sqft in area.
 The board can be used either all at once, such as for live action or video replays, or split into sections for displaying information such as statistics and advertisements.

-Additionally, television screens showing the local telecast of the game hang from the bottom of the Terrace Club level, for spectators seated in the last several rows of the main concourse seating areas, as well as those standing on the main concourse.
-Though fans in these areas have a full view of the field, their view of the scoreboards is obstructed by the overhang of the Terrace Club level.
-These screens display the content shown on the video board between innings or when the telecast is on a commercial break.